santiagomonl/LabTurn-A-Lab-Equipment-Booking-System/README.md

        db.create_all()
    exit()
    ```
-5. Finally run the app
+5. Run the app
    ```bash
    python app.py
    ```
+6. Finally, open the address shown in the terminal Ctrl+Click